AlexMoncholi/wildlandsWeb/README.md

 This website is completely responsive.
 Every version displays the needed info depending on the size.

-> The overriding design goal for Markdown's
-> formatting syntax is to make it as readable
-> as possible.
-The idea is that a
-> Markdown-formatted document should be
-> publishable as-is, as plain text, without
-> looking like it's been marked up with tags
-> or formatting instructions.
+## Features

+- React hooks and context for Internationalization
+- CSS3 3D animations using useState and useEffect
+- Responsive design

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+This web uses a number of open source projects to work properly:

-- [NextJS] - The React Framework for the Web!
+- [NextJS] - As a React framework and used for SSR
 - [CSS3] - Animations done with CSS3
+- [SASS] - The stylesheet has been made with SASS from scratch
 - [StableDiffusion] - Images created with IA.
-- [node.js] - evented I/O for the backend
+- [node.js] and [NginX] for the server

 ## Installation